postalsys/postal-mime/README.md

 #### decodeWords

-Decode MIME encoded-words
+Decode MIME encoded-words.

 ```js
 decodeWords(encodedStr) -> String
 ```

-where
+Where:

--   **encodedStr** is a string value that _may_ include MIME encoded-words
+-   **encodedStr**: A string value that _may_ include MIME encoded-words.

-The result is a unicode string
+The result is a Unicode string.

 ```js
 import { decodeWords } from 'postal-mime';